pink-junkjard/hyperfiddle/README.md

 Abstracting out the network brings a lot of interesting opportunities.
 Unlike REST/GraphQL/whatever, Hyperfiddle's data sync *composes*.
 Userland is simple Clojure functions and Clojure data; all network I/O is managed.

+There is a builtin library of UI components for forms and such, but they are very easy to write since they are just pure functions, you can just bring your own.
+The builtin forms are very good and highly dynamic, as seen on hyperfiddle.net, there are control points to override all markup.

-Hyperfiddle is currently coupled to Reagent but only superficially, not in any deep way.
+Hyperfiddle is currently coupled to Reagent but only superficially, the data sync is separate (it has to be as it runs in JVM).
 It should be straightforward to use with any managed dom strategy.
-There is a library of default components for forms and such, but they are very easy to write since they are just pure functions, you can just bring your own.

 # Documentation and community